 This course consists of machining projects designed to promote machining skills on all shop machinery and hand tools.
 Projects are graded to assure that blueprint tolerances are met.
 Skills learned in theory sessions are transferred to the lab through projects.
-Students must acquire their own tools, but may use shop tools temporarily.
-A tool list is supplied to students at the beginning of the course.
+CNC operation and set-up including G-Code reading and writing is practiced during this lab as well.